GoogleCloudPlatform/kms-solutions/tink-envelope-encryption-sample/1-encrypt/README.md

 ## Overview

-This module provides a envelope encription of a file using Tink and Terraform.
+This module encrypts a file with envelope encryption using Tink and Terraform.

 ## Prerequisites